Love Prevails: Celebrating Weddings During a Season Unlike Any Other

 We were certainly torn on how to proceed as COVID-19 loomed and Texas was reopening.
 We decided we would move our larger reception to next year and keep things to family and close friends for this year.
 After some navigating, we decided to also move this year’s celebration to our family lake house, which is all outdoors.
 It was important to us for some snacks and champagne to be passed pre-ceremony as guests were arriving, and we were married under a large oak tree with the lake as the background.
 Our dog, Sonny, being part of the ceremony was always a top priority and his collar was one of our favorite things!
 My uncle officiated, which was unbelievably special.
 We laughed a lot, and we cried.
 It truly was the most special evening, and we were honored to have shared with family and friends.

-Other Local Vendors: Honey Gem Creative, Elsie Event Co., Altstadt Brewery, Britni Dean Photography, Simplylace Photography, Annette Dusenbury
+Other Local Vendors: Tailor James Photography, Bella by Sara, The Oasis on Lake Travis, Honey Gem Creative, Elsie Event Co., Altstadt Brewery, Emily Figurelli Photography, Britni Dean Photography, Simplylace Photography, Annette Dusenbury